Chromebooks don’t have the most storage in the world, and you probably knew that when you bought it.

 Moving a file to your Chromebook from an external drive, flash drive, or SD card works the same way.

-First, connect your USB drive or SD card to your Chromebook if you haven’t already.
+First, connect your USB device or SD card to your laptop if you haven’t already.

 Step 1: Open up the Files app and go to your external storage device just like you learned how to do in the steps above.
 If you skipped them, just read them over real quick.